It’s what I do…

 My mind travels in so many different ways it is at time exhausting, yet comforting.

-Doing what I do on the surface seems like a gift, most of the times it is, other days it seems like a curse.
+Doing what I do, on the surface, seems like a gift.
+Most of the time it is.
+Other days, it feels like a curse.

 Let me take you into a typical day for me.

-• Between 2 and 4 am, I’m up and into the studio, no I don’t set an alarm.
-My head wakes me up with screaming, get up!
-Now this could just be a dead line from a client, or painting that is slamming against the inside walls of my head.
+Between 2 and 4 a.m., I’m up and in the studio.
+No, I don’t set an alarm.
+My head wakes me up screaming, get up!
+It could be a deadline from a client, or a painting slamming against the inside walls of my head.
 Who knows?
-There are so many situations that seem to bang at my forehead in the morning.
+There are so many things that seem to bang at my forehead in the morning.

-• Coffee is always my morning comfort; I usually take just a little coffee with my cream.
-Ya, I always thought that I loved coffee.
-I think it is creamer I love.
-It’s quite, dark and phone is off… the radio is usually on something easy on the brain.
+Coffee is always my morning comfort.
+I usually take just a little coffee with my cream.
+Yeah, I always thought I loved coffee—I think it’s the creamer I love.
+It’s quiet, dark, and my phone is off.
+The radio is usually on something easy on the brain.

-• Breakfast is a hit or miss, depending how in the zone I am.
+Breakfast is hit or miss, depending on how in the zone I am.

-• Tattooing mid-morning before the heat sucks all the fluid out of you.
-My ac sucks.
+Next comes airbrushing a motorcycle part.
+Then tattooing mid-morning, before the heat sucks all the fluid out of you.
+My A/C sucks.

-• Lunch is a hit or miss, some day’s ill head to a location to do some mural work.
+In the afternoon, it’s more airbrush work.
+Lunch is also hit or miss.
+Some days I’ll head to a location to do mural work.

-• Later afternoon it is work on the 1971 VW bug I’m restoring for the wife.
+Later in the afternoon, I work on the 1971 VW Bug I’m restoring for my wife.

-• Eat dinner, then hit the computer some more, research or website stuff, or sketchbook comes out and next thing I know I’m sleeping with whatever is in the works on my lap.
+I eat dinner, then hit the computer again—research, website stuff—or the sketchbook comes out.
+The next thing I know, I’m sleeping with whatever I’m working on in my lap.
 Then the day starts all over.

 Thank you so much for looking, I love what I do and love to share with you all.